-Total cash and investments decreased in the current year as the Airport continues to finance the major terminal redevelopment program.
-Total available cash and investments decreased by \$383 million in FY 2018.
-After restricted balances, the Airport's unrestricted cash available for operating expenses and reserves for the terminal redevelopment program increased by \$73.7 million.
+Total cash and investments increased in the current year as the Airport received \$850 million dollars in bond proceeds in October 2018 to finance both the TRP and NCP.
+Total available cash and investments increased by \$365 million in FY 2019.
+After restricted balances, the Airport's unrestricted cash available for operating expenses and reserves for the TRP and NCP increased by \$206 million.

 To increase return on restricted and reserved cash, the Airport invested cash in the State Treasurer's investment pool.
-Cash investments in the State Treasurer's investment pool were increased by \$3.4 million, and U.S. Treasury, Agency, and corporate bonds were reduced by \$926 thousand to fair market value at June 30, 2018.
+Cash investments in the State Treasurer's investment pool were increased by \$3.6 million, and U.S. Treasury, Agency, and corporate bonds were increased by \$1.3 million to fair market value at June 30, 2019.
 The Airport has adjusted investments up or down to reflect fair market value, but when the investments are either called, or mature, they will be readjusted and current gains or losses recorded.
-At year end, \$397 thousand was accrued for interest income earned but not yet paid for investments that are paid on a quarterly, rather than monthly, basis.
+At year end, \$1.7 million was accrued for interest income earned but not yet paid for investments that are paid on a quarterly, rather than monthly, basis.
 See Note 2 for detailed information.

-This year, available operating cash increased by \$76.8 million (38.6%) as the Airport reimbursed operating cash from PFC restricted cash or bond proceeds restricted cash for capital projects financed in FY 2018.
-Non-operating cash from passenger facility charges, customer facility charges, bond proceeds, and grants decreased, which was offset with the increase in available operating cash.
+This year, available operating cash increased by \$207 million (81.1%) as the Airport reimbursed operating cash from PFC restricted cash or bond proceeds restricted cash for capital projects financed in FY 2019.
+Non-operating cash from passenger facility charges, customer facility charges, and grants decreased, which was offset with the increase in available operating cash and bond proceeds.

-Airport cash payments for current year construction and land acquisitions in the amount of \$558 million were reimbursed by restricted PFC funds in the amount of \$201 million, CFC funds in the amount of \$19.4 million, federal airport improvement program grants (AIP) of \$18.1 million, and debt proceeds in the amount of \$271.3 million.
-The remainder of cash outflows for construction as well as payments for capital equipment of \$48.2 million was provided by Airport operating cash.
+Airport cash payments for current year construction and land acquisitions in the amount of \$756.6 million were reimbursed by restricted PFC funds in the amount of \$48.5 million, CFC funds in the amount of \$15.7 million, federal airport improvement program grants (AIP) of \$2.8 million, and debt proceeds in the amount of \$679.5 million.
+The remainder of cash outflows for construction as well as payments for capital equipment of \$10.1 million was provided by Airport operating cash.

-Capital assets (net of accumulated depreciation) have increased by \$495.5 million because of an increase in construction in progress of \$499.7 million from current terminal redevelopment projects not yet completed, along with an increase in buildings and improvements of \$50.3 million for the airport operations building and runway rehabilitations that were capitalized in FY 2018.
+Capital assets (net of accumulated depreciation) have increased by \$693.3 million.
+This increase is attributed to an increase in construction in progress of \$741.2 million from TRP, NCP, and other capital improvement projects not yet completed.

 In FY 2013 and FY 2016, the Airport evaluated assets that would be demolished or replaced because of the terminal redevelopment program and re-estimated their remaining useful lives.
-This has resulted in an additional accelerated depreciation expense of approximately \$8 million for FY 2018 and FY 2017.
+This has resulted in an additional accelerated depreciation expense of approximately \$7.6 million for FY 2019 and \$8.1 million in FY 2018.
 This will result in a higher amount of accumulated depreciation, and a reduction in net capital assets until additions to capital assets are made as a result of the TRP and NCP.
 Capital assets are currently funded by AIP, TSA grants, PFC, CFC, bond proceeds, and Airport funds.
 For more detailed information on changes in capital assets, refer to Note 4 in the notes to the financial statements.

 The Airport adopted GASB Statement No. 68, Accounting and Financial Reporting for Pensions in FY 2015.
-The Airport recorded a reduction in deferred outflows of \$2.1 million in FY 2018, which decreased deferred outflows to \$9.8 million, which represent deferred outflow of resources (expenses) in future periods.
-The Airport also recorded deferred inflows of \$3.9 million in FY 2018, which increased deferred inflows to \$6.7 million, which represent resources (revenues) that will be recognized in future periods.
+The Airport recorded a reduction in deferred outflows of \$268 thousand in FY 2019, decreasing deferred outflows to \$9.6 million, which represent deferred outflow of resources (expenses) in future periods.
+The Airport also reduced deferred inflows by \$5.8 million in FY 2019, to \$5.0 million, which represent resources (revenues) that will be recognized in future periods.